-The proposed project would require the use of, or substantially impair the purposes of publicly owned land from a park, recreational area, wildlife and waterfowl refuge lands, or historic sites of national, state, or local significance; therefore, a Section 4(f) evaluation is required.
+The proposed project would require the use of, or substantially impair the purposes of publicly owned land from a park, recreational area, wildlife and waterfowl refuge lands, or historic sites of national, state, or local significance; therefore, an Individual Section 4(f) evaluation is required.
+The Individual Section 4(f) evaluation is included in Appendix G, Individual Section 4(f) Documentation.